RalphAKing/Research-paper-Beyond-the-Board/paper.md

 --- diagram of teacher with a powerpoint reading outload what is on the board.

 ### Implications
+While regurgitation can be useful for memorizing the basic facts however, it often leads to superficial learning.
+Students may be able to recall information in the short term but struggle to apply it in new contexts or to think critically about the subject matter.

 ## Regurgitation: Surface Learning and Its Limitations